wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-07-18-decluttering-with-functional-programming.md

 }
 ```

-In Python this would be
+In Python this would be:

 ```python
 def square(x):